softwaresaved/ref-2021-analysis/notebooks/study.md

     Imperial College of Science, Technology and Medicine, Physical sciences, engineering and mathematics:
      General-purpose Bayesian inference software has revolutionized data science globally

+    University of Ulster, Physical sciences, engineering and mathematics:
+     ICS5 Computational Cardiology Impacting on Medical Devices, Safer Drug Trials, Medical Training and Technical Standards

     Liverpool John Moores University, Medicine, health and life sciences:
      ICS5: Computational Models for Safe Cosmetics

+    The University of Warwick, Physical sciences, engineering and mathematics:
+     Impact of fire and explosion research on industrial practices and government policy

     King's College London, Physical sciences, engineering and mathematics:
      Implementation of Deep Neural Networks for Option Pricing in the finance sector